Maricopa, AZ (MRC)

 Maricopa, AZ 85139

 - Platform Ownership: Union Pacific Railroad

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Maricopa is currently the closest stop serving the Phoenix metropolitan area.
-The station consists of a double-wide modular building with a small waiting area, restrooms, ticket and agent office and baggage room.
+The station consists of a double-wide modular building with a small waiting area and restrooms.
 In 1996, passenger rail service to Phoenix Union Station was discontinued due to poor track conditions along the Southern Pacific line west of the city.
-Since funds could not be found to repair and upgrade the tracks, the Sunset Limited/Texas Eagle was rerouted to the south along the Southern Pacific’ main line and Maricopa became the closest station to the Arizona capital, which is 25 miles to the north.
+Since funds could not be found to repair and upgrade the tracks, the Sunset Limited/Texas Eagle was rerouted to the south along the Southern Pacific’s main line, and Maricopa became the closest station to the Arizona capital, which is 25 miles to the north.